vancesteven/PlanetProfile/README.md

 1. AFTER the above modules have been installed with conda, install SeaFreeze and MoonMag with the following command:
   1. `pip install SeaFreeze MoonMag`
-  1. Finally, install PlanetProfile with `pip install PlanetProfile` Note that although MoonMag supports use of SPICE kernels with SpiceyPy, their use is not yet implemented in PlanetProfile.
+  1. Finally, install PlanetProfile with `pip install PlanetProfile`

 ### Matlab
 1. Download PlanetProfile repository.